The Wallace Library staff is committed to providing access to all collections, services, and programs to all members of the Wheaton Community.

 Borrow books, videos, CD’s, and obtain journal articles from (almost) anywhere through WorldCat (opens in a new tab).
 To ensure scanned items are of a quality adequate for screen readers, please note this when you request the item.
 Library staff will attempt to locate and borrow large print, Braille, and audio editions of books if you request them.

 The library subscribes to a wide variety of electronic books, journals, and media resources from a range of vendors.
+Most of their platforms have assistive features.
 The VPAT Repository (opens in a new tab), a volunteer-run effort by librarians, collects Voluntary Product Accessibility Templates indicating vendor compliance with Section 508 accessibility guidelines.

 Computing Equipment: Software and Hardware